 Paracetamol in the event of high fever only (Fever, Chapter 1).

-– In an unconscious or prostrated patient, in case of emergency or when venous access is unavailable or awaited, use granulated sugar by the sublingual route to correct hypoglycaemia.6
+– In an unconscious or prostrated patient, in case of emergency or when venous access is unavailable or awaited, use granulated sugar by the sublingual route to correct hypoglycaemia.5

 – The risk of hypoglycaemia is higher in patients receiving IV quinine.

-Check/ensure the airway is clear, measure blood glucose level and assess level of consciousness (Blantyre or Glasgow coma scale).
+Check/ensure the airway is clear, measure blood glucose level and assess level of consciousness.

 In the event of hypoglycaemia or if blood glucose level cannot be measured, administer glucose.